-The Data Protection Act 2018 and the EU General Data Protection Regulation 2016 ensure that we comply with six data protection principles.
+The Data Protection Act 2018 and the UK General Data Protection Regulation 01 January 2021 ensure that we comply with six data protection principles.
 These are there to protect you and they make sure that we:

 - Process all personal information lawfully, fairly and in a transparent manner.

 - Collect personal information for a specified, explicit and legitimate purpose.